mollie/api-documentation/source/reference/v2/balances-api/create-balance.rst

             - Required for transfer method ``bank-account``.
 The full name of the beneficiary the balance amount is to be transferred to.

+       .. note:: We use this information to create a submerchant in our system and run a process of verification of the details provided.
+                If the information requires further clarification, the balance will show a ``pending`` status.
+                `Read more about balance status /reference/v2/balances-api/get-balance#response`.

    * - ``testmode``